Introduction to Public Leadership

 Our Perspective on "Rhetoric"

-We will approach the study of discourse this semester using three different perspectives on rhetoric and questions which come from them.
+In studying discourse this semester we will be calling upon three different perspectives on rhetoric and questions which come from them.
 In doing so, our perspective is most informed by the third cluster of definitions explained in Reid and Klumpp: rhetoric as a means of inducing cooperation.

 Rhetoric I: Community